 Ever since the first model launched in 2006, the MacBook Pro has been a staple of workplace productivity - and a hot item for thieves.
 Almost one-fifth of all grand larcenies in New York City in the early 2010s involved Apple products, a striking number considering their relatively small overall market share at the time.

 And although recent innovations like the remote kill switch in the Find My app (formerly Find My Mac) have helped reduce the impact of theft, MacBook Pros in particular are still vulnerable, due in part to their growing use in busy co-working and hotdesking environments, plus their long-term rise in popularity with businesses.
 Securing them with a physical lock is essential.

 Table of contents:

-- Locking a MacBook Pro: Advantages of Laptop Locking Stations
+- MacBook Pro Lock: Advantages of Laptop Locking Stations

 - Why the MacBook Pro remains a prime target in thefts

 - Get started with a MacBook Pro lock